Documentation Index

 In this brief guide we show the methods you would prioritize for display, pagination formatting, and a Typescript example that fetches wallet transactions and a summary of each transaction, then prints a human-readable activity list.

-The following REST methods can be used to spin up a wallet-like app:
+The following REST calls can be used to get data for a wallet app:

 1. Load wallet overview